davidedc97/UniverCity/README.md

 UniverCity will be a platform where everyone, students and teacher, can share and search for notes written in any format (hand-written or formatted text and many others).

 ### Main features
-- mashup notes from different users
+- Mashup notes from different users
-- automatic tag management
+- Automatic tag management
--
+- Efficient indexing of notes